 Salt – We found coarse rock salt works best for these salt heat transfer experiments

 Juice – We used Guava Juice as a special treat and it was DELICIOUS!
+But you can use whatever flavours you prefer.

 Optional: Non-contact digital infrared thermometer